Skip to main content

 FlowFn vs Power Automate

 Power Automate is the right tool when your team lives inside Microsoft 365 and Dynamics.
-FlowFn is built for teams running across SaaS, AI, and forms — with a single credit-based plan instead of per-user, per-flow, and premium-connector licensing.
+FlowFn is built for teams running across SaaS, AI, and forms — with a single credit-based plan instead of per-user, per-process, and premium-connector licensing.

 Get Started Free